ibm-cloud-docs/watson-assistant/conversational-search.md

 Starting from **June 1, 2024**, add-on charges are applicable for using the Conversational search feature in addition to your Plus or Enterprise plans.
 For more information about the pricing plans, see [Pricing plans](https://cloud.ibm.com/catalog/services/watsonx-assistant?catalog_query=aHR0cHM6Ly9jbG91ZC5pYm0uY29tL2NhdGFsb2c%2Fc2VhcmNoPXdhdHNvbnglMjUyMGFzc2lzdGFudCNzZWFyY2hfcmVzdWx0cw%3D%3D&planId=f0a3dd47-b693-4d73-a8df-aa6baf07a933){: external}.
 For more information about terms, see [Terms](https://www.ibm.com/support/customer/csol/terms/?id=i128-0038&lc=en){: external}.{: important}

+This feature is available for Enterprise with data isolation plan.{: note}

 # Conversational search
 {: #conversational-search}

 [Plus]{: tag-green} [Enterprise]{: tag-purple} [IBM Cloud Pak for Data]{: tag-cp4d}

-Use *conversational search* with the {{site.data.keyword.discoveryfull}} search integration or Elasticsearch search integration to help your assistant extract an answer from the highest-ranked query results and return a text response to the user.
+Use *conversational search* with the search integrations such as {{site.data.keyword.discoveryfull}},Elasticsearch, Custom service or Milvus to help your assistant extract an answer from the highest-ranked query results and return a text response to the user.

 When you enable this feature, search results are provided to an IBM watsonx generative AI model that produces a conversational reply to a user's question.
 {: shortdesc}